plasmaster09/multipurpose-data-storage/README.md

 > You can view these example prototype pages on [the Github Pages site.](https://atcs-wang.github.io/inventory-webapp-01-static-prototypes/)

-## (1.1) Using a front-end framework
+## (1.1) Why are we using a front-end framework like Materialize?

 To help avoid spending too much time on making our web pages look good, we will utilize [Materialize](https://materializecss.com/), a front-end "framework", to do a lot of the design work and decisions for us.
 It is an open-source library of CSS and JS that can be easily used in any web page.
 By incorporating Materialize's preset classes (and a short bit of JS script or two), your HTML elements will be styled to have that bold, user-friendly, "material" design that was popularized by Google product designers.
 Materialize can also help make pages more "responsive", or adaptive to the user's device, be it a laptop or tablet or mobile phone.

 ## (1.2) Building the static prototype pages

 There are three HTML pages.
-Each was first generated with the Emmet abbreviation in VSCode (simply create an empty HTML file, type `!` and hit enter).
-The `title` element was changed, and the relevant parts of the Materialize library are "imported".
+Each was first generated with the Emmet abbreviation in VSCode (simply create an empty HTML file, type `!` and hit enter) before filling in the head and body with content.
+The style/layout of the content was largely done with Materialize, with a little bit of custom CSS.

+### (1.2.1) Materialize features used

+For all 3 pages, the relevant parts of the Materialize library are "imported" at various points.

-For all 3 pages, Materialize's CSS and Google's material icons are linked in the `<head>`.
+Materialize's CSS and Google's material icons are linked in the `<head>`:

 ```html
     <!-- Materialize CSS and Icons-->